Yubico/webauthn-recovery-extension/README.md

 To authenticate the user with a recovery credential and create a new main credential, the RP performs the following procedure:

+ 1. Let `allowCredentials` be a new empty list.

+ 1. For each `(state, creds)` value in the `recoveryStates` map stored in the user's account:

+     1. For each `cred` in `creds`:

- 1. Ask the user which credential to recover.
-Let `mainCred` be the chosen credential.
+         1. Let `credDesc` be a PublicKeyCredentialDescriptor structure with the following member values:

+            - **type**: `"public-key"`.
+            - **id**: `cred.credentialId`.

+         1. Add `credDesc` to `allowCredentials`.

- 2. Let `allowCredentials` be a list of the credential descriptors of the recovery credentials associated with `mainCred`.
-If `allowCredentials` is empty, abort this procedure with an error.
+ 1. If `allowCredentials` is empty, abort this procedure with an error.

- 3. Initiate a `create()` operation with the extension input:
+ 1. Initiate a `create()` operation with the extension input:

         "recovery": {
           "action": "recover",
           "allowCredentials": <allowCredentials as computed above>
         }

- 4. Let `pkc` be the PublicKeyCredential response from the client.
+ 1. Let `pkc` be the PublicKeyCredential response from the client.
 If the operation fails, abort the ceremony with an error.

- 5. In step 14 of the RP Operation to [Register a New Credential][rp-reg-ext-processing], perform the following steps:
+ 1. In step 14 of the RP Operation to [Register a New Credential][rp-reg-ext-processing], perform the following steps:

      1. Let `extOutput = pkc.response.authenticatorData.extensions["recovery"']`.

+     1. Let `revokedCredId` be null.

+     1. For each `mainCredId` in the keys of `recoveryStates`:

+         1. Let `(state, creds) = recoveryCreds[mainCredId]`.

+         1. For each `cred` in `creds`:

+             1. If `cred.credentialId` equals `extOutput.credId`:

-     2. Let `publicKey` be the stored public key for the recovery credential identified by the credential ID `extOutput.credId`.
+                 1. Let `publicKey` be the decoded public key `cred.credentialPublicKey`.

-     3. Let `authenticatorDataWithoutExtensions` be `pkc.response.authenticatorData`, but without the `extensions` part.
+                 1. Let `authenticatorDataWithoutExtensions` be `pkc.response.authenticatorData`, but without the `extensions` part.
 The `ED` flag in `authenticatorDataWithoutExtensions` MUST be set to 1 even though `authenticatorDataWithoutExtensions` does not include the extension outputs.

-     6. Using `publicKey`, verify that `extOutput.sig` is a valid signature over `authenticatorDataWithoutExtensions || clientDataHash`.
+                 1. Using `publicKey`, verify that `extOutput.sig` is a valid signature over `authenticatorDataWithoutExtensions || clientDataHash`.
                     If the signature is invalid, fail the registration ceremony.

+                 1. Set `revokedCredId = mainCredId`.

+                 1. _Break._

+             1. Else, _continue_.

+     1. If `revokedCredId` is null, abort the ceremony with an error.

- 7. Continue with the remaining steps of the standard registration ceremony.
+ 1. Continue with the remaining steps of the standard registration ceremony.
     This means a new credential has now been registered using the backup authenticator.

- 8. Revoke `mainCred` and all recovery credentials associated with it.
+ 1. Invalidate the credential identified by `revokedCredId` and all recovery credentials associated with it.
 This step and the registration of the new credential SHOULD be performed as an atomic operation.

- 9. If `extOutput.state` is greater than 0, the RP SHOULD initiate recovery credential registration (`action = "generate"`) for the newly registered credential.
+ 1. If `extOutput.state` is greater than 0, the RP SHOULD initiate recovery credential registration (`action = "generate"`) for the newly registered credential.